Generate CSR Tomcat

 - You will be prompted for a password for the keystore.
 Tomcat uses a default password of "changeit".
 Hit enter if you want to keep the default password.
 If you use a different password, you will need to specify a custom password in the server.xml configuration file.

-- You will then be prompted for your organizational unit, organization, etc.
+- You will then be prompted for your organizational unit (leave blank), organization, etc.

 - Now generate the Certificate Signing Request (CSR) from the private key generated above using the following command:

 Below is an example of what your CSR will look like.
-This is a example only and cannot be used to generate your SSL certificate.
+This is an example only and cannot be used to generate your SSL certificate.

 -----BEGIN CERTIFICATE REQUEST-----